Meet

 Dr Ryan has been practicing veterinary medicine for 15 years, 7 of those have been in Hong Kong, with 4 of them being at our very own Victory Animal Hospital.

-He has worked across multiple disciplines within the field including intensive care, emergency medicine, surgery and general practice.
-With his post graduate degree in small animal medicine and diagnostic imaging he has found a great niche to utilize his knowledge at VAH.
-He will continue to pursue expertise in multiple fields such as surgery, medicine, dermatology and cardiology.
+He has worked across multiple disciplines within the field including intensive care, emergency medicine, surgery, and general practice.
+With his post graduate degree in small animal medicine and diagnostic imaging he has found a great niche to utilise his knowledge at VAH.
+He will continue to pursue expertise in multiple fields such as surgery, medicine, dermatology, and cardiology.

-In his spare time Dr Ryan enjoys running, golf, cricket and spending time with his 4 beautiful children and wife.
+In his spare time Dr Ryan enjoys running, golf, cricket, and spending time with his four beautiful children and wife.

 Ryan is